kbase/narrative/docs/deploy_narrative.md

 Once a pull request is merged from `develop` to `master` a new _production_ image will be available at:
 `docker.pkg.github.com/kbase/narrative/narrative:latest`.

+In order to deploy the production `/kbase/narrative/narrative` image in appdev, next, or prod, follow the steps below.

 #### Tag & Deploy Image